Tabrnicus/Switch-CFW-Guide/docs/guide/homebrews.md

     - This can either be done by navigating away (Press Home (:nx-buttons-home:), etc.) or by pressing the Plus or Minus key (:nx-buttons-plus: / :nx-buttons-minus:).

 !!! warning "Server Lifetime"
     Note that the server will only stay up as long as you have this applet open.
 Pressing Home (:nx-buttons-home:) or navigating away by any means **will kill the server**.
+If you need the freedom of navigating away, consider launching it in [title mode](#title-mode-through-game).

 ### EdiZon

+EdiZon SE is a save management and cheat loading tool (among other things).
+We will use it to manage cheats on applicable Switch games.
+We will also be using an overlay extension to make enabling cheats in-game much more convenient.
+More details [in the section about cheats](switch-cheats.md).

 ### RetroArch

+RetroArch is an all-in-one front-end emulator for many consoles.
+You'll learn about how to install cores, games, apply cheats, etc. [in the section about RetroArch](emulation.md).